Getting a hair transplant abroad in countries such as India, Thailand, Turkey and the UAE is becoming increasingly popular.

 Hair Transplants Abroad

 To date, I have written at least ten posts on hair restoration procedures.
 Hair transplants are currently the best treatment option for people who want to see an immediate improvement in their scalp’s appearance.
-In the hands of certified and highly experienced surgeons, hair transplants will in the vast majority of cases result in favorable outcomes.
-Although even the best surgeons will have some failures and highly disappointed patients.
+In the hands of certified and highly experienced surgeons, hair transplants will usually result in favorable outcomes.
+However, even the best surgeons will have some failures and highly disappointed patients.

 If you ever do decide to get a hair transplant, you will want to do a lot of research before proceeding.
-This includes checking out numerous patient testimonials on hair loss forums as well as directly speaking in person with and examining patients located near you.
-Most experienced certified surgeons should have at least several of their patients located within a 100 mile radius of you if you reside in the US or Europe.
-It is imperative to see such patients in person.
+This includes checking out numerous patient testimonials on hair loss forums.
+Even better, examine and directly speak in person with patients located near you.
+Most experienced certified surgeons should have at least several of their patients located within a 100 mile radius of you.
+Especially if you reside in the US, Europe, India, Turkey or Thailand.
+It is imperative to see patients in person after their new hair has grown out.

 In recent years, patients in developed countries where hair transplants can cost upwards of $15,000 have often decided to travel to poorer countries where the procedure can cost less than $5,000.
 The most popular countries for such lower-cost cosmetic hair transplant tourism procedures are probably India, Thailand and Turkey.